 I do those things.
 Sometimes.
 When I feel like it.
 More often than not, I do do those things, but I’m a human person living in modern times so sometimes I don’t.

 I’m a firm believer in doing what you can when you can.
 Use your recycling bins, but if you’re close to a mental breakdown from cooking, working, cleaning the house, dealing with a broken toilet, a screaming child and/or a slightly insane boss … don’t beat yourself up over throwing that one recyclable container in the garbage because the ease of doing so is the only thing keeping you from jumping into the nearest volcano.

-The 5 people who live off the grid and do everything possible to not make an imprint on Mother Earth including not wearing clothing and eating only bugs, (that have died naturally) aren’t the ones saving it.
-It’s the rest of us who are doing what we can when we can that are.
-Their acts are commendable of course, but the majority of us have real houses with real jobs and real lunches to pack.
+The 5 people who live in a pile of leaves and do everything possible to not make an imprint on Mother Earth – including not wearing clothing and eating only bugs, (that have died naturally) – aren’t the only ones saving the planet.

-I used leftover scraps from this project, and flour sack tea towels from my screen printed tea towels that didn’t turn out well.
+I used leftover fabric scraps for this project and flour sack tea towels from my screen printed tea towels that didn’t turn out great.

 You can use an old candle or buy beeswax beads, or a whole hunk of beeswax for this.

 Amazon sells Beeswax beads for $10 for a pound of them.
 And they claim they’re cosmetic grade!!!!!
 (I’m feigning excitement over this.
 Cosmetic grade is a made up thing.
 It literally means nothing, it’s just a marketing scheme)

 - Sprinkle the fabric with a light layer of beeswax.